Yuvraj-777/Recipe-Site/README.md

 Welcome to QkieHaus, a recipe site designed to provide users with a variety of delicious and trending recipes.
 This site is built to showcase different cuisines, allow users to explore new dishes, and give them access to step-by-step video recipes.
 Whether you’re a seasoned chef or just starting your culinary journey, QkieHaus is your go-to destination for discovering great meals.

 ## 🔥Features
-- !Easy-to-Navigate Menus: The homepage and navigation bar allow users to quickly access popular recipes.
+- Easy-to-Navigate Menus: The homepage and navigation bar allow users to quickly access popular recipes.
-- !Available Menus: A curated selection of different dishes such as pizza, burgers, tacos, sushi, and more.
+- Available Menus: A curated selection of different dishes such as pizza, burgers, tacos, sushi, and more.
-- !Responsive Design: The site is designed to work across desktop and mobile devices, ensuring a seamless experience on any screen.
+- Responsive Design: The site is designed to work across desktop and mobile devices, ensuring a seamless experience on any screen.
-- !Recipe Pages with Images and Links: Each recipe is presented with an image and a clickable link that leads to a video tutorial, making it easy for users to follow along with cooking instructions.
+- Recipe Pages with Images and Links: Each recipe is presented with an image and a clickable link that leads to a video tutorial, making it easy for users to follow along with cooking instructions.
-- !Trending Section: Stay up-to-date with trending recipes from various cuisines such as Italian, Mexican, and Japanese.
+- Trending Section: Stay up-to-date with trending recipes from various cuisines such as Italian, Mexican, and Japanese.

 ## 🚀Pages
 1. Home (index.html): The main page introduces users to the site and presents the main navigation.